 - Who owns the system?

-AGL remains the owner of the system for the life of the contract.
-We’ll make sure the solar power system is operating smoothly to maximise the electricity generated for you.
-At the end of the solar Smart Plan term, AGL may transfer the solar system to you as set out in the solar Smart Plan contract.
+AGL owns the solar system for the life of the Smart Plan contract.
+We’ll make sure the system is operating smoothly to maximise the energy generated for you.
+At the end of the seven year term you’ll no longer be billed for the solar energy produced by the system, and AGL may transfer the system to you as set out in the solar Smart Plan contract.

 - What if the system needs repairs or maintenance?
 Who is responsible?